BIOP/ijab-tracmit/README.md

 After completing the step above make sure that the following update sites are enabled:
 - **IBMP-CNRS** - Contains the ActionBar Plugin by Jerôme Mutterer
 - **PTBIOP**  - Contains the BIOPLib and attached plugins used for managing ASMIT's settings and other internals
+- **Imagescience**  - Contains the FeatureJ Laplacian Plugin used by ASMIT
 ## Use

 To test it, you can download a sample dataset from ZENODO with teh following DOI